Five names in running for council seat

 Those interested in running for the council seat are required to complete an application package with a personal statement and schedule an appointment with the Clerk’s Office to complete their submission.

-The period for applicants to submit their names for consideration will run until 2:00 p.m. on Wednesday, December 11, 2024.
+The period for candidates to submit their names for consideration will run until 2:00 p.m. on Wednesday, December 11, 2024.

-A Special Council Meeting will be held on December 17, 2024, to hear from each applicant, and provide council members a chance to ask questions of them and subsequently vote to appoint one to the vacant seat.
+A Special Council Meeting will be held on December 17, 2024, to decide on the town’s newest councillor.
+As there are now multiple names in the running for the vacant seat, the meeting will allow for each candidate to make a five minute presentation to council.
+Candidates will be sequestered during the meeting while presentations are made save for the one actively making their presentation to council.
+Each candidate will also have been provided a pre-determined list of questions from council, and they will have two minutes to respond to each question.

+Once all candidates have addressed council, and because there is more than one name in the running, council will decide the outcome by way of a public vote.
+All candidates will be invited back into the council chambers for the voting process.